-A.THAT staff prepare a report for Board discussion in early fall 2019 comparing the current and projected student enrolment numbers of the elementary English Core French programs with the elementary Early and Middle French Immersion programs, including: i.
-Enrolment for special education (non-gifted), English language learners (ELL), and socio-economic status (SES), all disaggregated by grade, division, and program colocation nature; and ii.
+A.THAT staff prepare a report for Board discussion in early Fall 2019 comparing the current and projected student enrolment numbers of the elementary English Core French programs with the elementary Early and Middle French Immersion programs, including:

+i.
+Enrolment for special education (non-gifted), English language learners (ELL), and SES, all disaggregated by grade, division, and program colocation nature; and ii.
 Contribution rates to high school pathways, disaggregated by program colocation nature.